chris-townsend/PP4-Kitchen_Tales/README.md

 **Navigation Bar**

+- The Navbar is displayed on all pages of the website and allows users to navigate the site with ease.
+The navbar is comprised of a logo, links to navigate the site and a search bar.
+The links on the navbar will vary depending on whether a user is logged into their account.

+#### *User not logged-in Navbar*

 ![Navigation section](static/images/section-navigation.webp)

 ![Navigation section unauthorized](static/images/section-navigation-unauthorized.webp)

+#### *User logged-in Navbar*

+- If a user is logged in it will display their profile name in the navbar as part of a drop-down menu.
+The drop-down menu gives logged-in users the ability to manage and save recipes and the option to sign out of their account.

 ![Navigation section authorized users](static/images/features-auth-navbar.webp)

 ![Navigation dropdown authorized users](static/images/features-auth-dropdown.webp)

 ### Footer

 - The footer section includes links to Facebook, Instagram, Twitter and Youtube.
 - Clicking the links in the footer opens a separate browser tab to avoid pulling the user away from the site.

 ![footer](static/images/section-footer.webp)